 Friends of the Parks Groups

-Since its launch in April 2016, the Friends of the Parks initiative has grown to nine communities, each with its unique focus:
+Since its launch in April 2016, the Friends of the Parks initiative has grown to ten communities, each with its unique focus:

 If you are keen to volunteer in the respective parks, nature reserves or nature areas, sign up here.